jeffery/php-error-handler/README.md

 ### `ErrorHandler`

-And `ErrorHandler` is some means of handling PHP errors (fatal and non-fatal) and uncaught `Throwable`s.
+`ErrorHandler` is some means of handling PHP errors (fatal and non-fatal) and uncaught `Throwable`s.
 It defines three methods implementable by sub classes:

 - `notifyError(ErrorException $e): void`